© 2025 KLCC

 “The removal of the parking process is through an administrative order,” she said.
 “There’s still an appeals process that’s happening.
 So, community members still have the option to go in and lodge an appeal.”

-The Administrative Order was issued on April 17 and the public can appeal within 30 days of that order.
+The Administrative Order was issued on April 17 and the public can appeal the order by May 30.

 Suitor Barnes said, if that order goes forward, the city will start with repaving the road.
 The bike lane improvements will come later.